andaag/aibox/README.md

 # AIBOX

-Simple dockerfile with cuda/sklearn/fastai/some stuff I need for pulling data from kafka
+Simple dockerfile with cuda/sklearn/fastai

+Dockerfile.kafka contains some stuff to pull data from kafka.

 ## Todo's